strengthening Canadian leadership in global nutrition

 • Definition: when the number and size of red blood cells, or the haemoglobin concentration, is too low to support the blood’s capacity to transport oxygen around the body.

 • Progress: globally, the prevalence of anaemia in children (6-59 months) has decreased from 41.1% in 2012 to 41% in 2019.
-There is no official global target, but experts recommend that countries aim for a prevalence under 5%.
+There is no official global target for anemia in children, but experts recommend that countries aim for a prevalence under 5%.
+For women of reproductive age, the target is a reduction of 50% in cases (approximately 13.8% of women), starting from a baseline of 27.6% in 2012 to 30.7% in 2023.

 • Annual cost of inaction: